RodeoYeeHa/behave2unitgen/README.md

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_analyse4.jpg)

-behave2unitgen automatically generates one test of every scenario!
+behave2unitgen automatically generates one test for each scenario!
 You can also see this when you have a look at the generated classes:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_gen2.jpg)

-In this way, you are able to extend your Testcases without changing the code of the Unittests!
-The reason for this is the separation between Model and Implementation.
+In this way, you are able to extend your Unit Tests without changing the sourcecode of the test classes!
+As we can see it is always good to separate the model (=test data) from the implementation.